 You Want Hatching Eggs

-One of the main reasons to have a rooster among your hens is if you want fertile eggs to hatch.
-No rooster means you will have unfertilized eggs and you won’t be able to hatch baby chicks from your flock.
+One of the main reasons to have a rooster among your flock of hens is if you want fertile eggs to hatch.
+No rooster means you will have unfertilized eggs and you won’t be able to hatch baby chicks from your own eggs.

 Roosters Provide Protection for Your Flock

-Another good reason to have a rooster is if you are planning on free-ranging your flock.
+Another reason to have a rooster is if you are planning on allowing your flock to free range.
 Roosters act as protectors and guardians for the hens.